Risks of Dogs Choking on Bully Sticks | Licks and Wags

 According to various sources:

-Specific Incidents: While precise statistics for bully stick choking incidents are not well-documented separately, they are frequently mentioned as a significant hazard, especially as the treat becomes smaller during chewing.
+• Specific Incidents: While precise statistics for bully stick choking incidents are not well-documented separately, bully sticks are frequently mentioned as a significant hazard, especially as the treat becomes smaller during chewing.

 Preventing Choking on Bully Sticks